grncdr/js-pockets/README.md

 });
 ```

-This also shows the first bit of implicit behaviour: when we call `p.get('database')`, the pocket will see that the function requires a parameter named `config`, and passes the resolved value of `pocket.get('config')`.
+This also shows the first bit of implicit behaviour: when we call `p.get('database')`, the pocket will see that the function requires a parameter named `config`, and passes the resolved value of `pocket.get('config')` to our function.

 ## Result Caching